handmade success

 Some product types to consider

-CBD tinctures — Absorbed sublingually (under the tongue) or added to drinks.
+CBD tinctures: Absorbed sublingually or added to drinks.
 Typically a carrier oil (MCT, hemp seed, olive) combined with CBD extract.
 Lower manufacturing complexity, high perceived value, strong repeat purchase rate.
+Isolate-based tinctures (zero THC) will be cleanly compliant post-November 2026.

-CBD capsules and edibles — Higher regulatory complexity.
-If you’re making something ingested, pay extra attention to FDA guidance and state-level food manufacturing rules.
+CBD capsules and edibles: Higher regulatory complexity.
+If you’re making something ingested, pay extra attention to FDA guidance, state-level food manufacturing rules, and the incoming 0.4mg/container THC limit.

 Understanding your costs: COGS and pricing

-Here’s something most CBD startup guides skip entirely: you need to know what your products actually cost to make before you set prices.
-Not roughly — precisely.
+Most CBD startup guides skip this entirely: you need to know what your products actually cost to make before you set prices.
+Not roughly.
+Precisely.
 And “cost” means more than just the CBD extract.

 This is where CBD businesses run into trouble early.
 Hemp extract is expensive relative to many other ingredients.
-Makers who don’t track their input costs carefully end up underpricing and losing money on every bottle they sell.
+Makers who don’t track input costs carefully end up underpricing and losing money on every bottle they sell.
+That’s a painful way to discover the problem.

 What goes into your COGS